kaiser-rpg/character-sheet/data/spell/note2.md

 A target can repeat the Resistance Check when they take damage, this new Check does not change the number of minutes remaining.

-The effects of this spell do not require maintaince.
+The effects of this spell do not require maintenance.

 You detect the ... within the zone.
 This sense informs you of ...